-The maximum pressures given for the various products are based on maximum dynamic working pressures for intermittent, limited motion.
+pressures for intermittent, limited motion.
 For applications involving continuous rotary motion, PV limits of the materials will significantly reduce the maximum allowable pressures stated above.

 This is a general guide for technical reference only.
-Other critical applications that are close to pressure or temperature limits, or subjected to non-standard environments should also be reviewed and approved by Thordon Bearings.
+Critical applications that are close to pressure or temperature limits, or subjected to non-standard environments should be reviewed and approved by Thordon Engineering.

-m) PROBLEMS & CAUSES OF BEARING FAILURE
+I) PROBLEMS & CAUSES OF BEARING FAILURE